Association of Cricket Officials: Membership

-Full, associate and junior memberships are for persons resident in England and Wales; EC membership is for those otherwise living in the European Union (and the Crown dependencies), and overseas membership is for remaining places in the world.
+Full membership is only available to persons resident in the UK.

-Full, junior and EC members are those who are "active" in officiating in cricket – the association provides appropriate insurance cover as standard to these members (hence the higher subscription fees).
+Full and junior members are those who are active in officiating in cricket – the association provides appropriate insurance cover as standard to these members.
 Members officiate across the cricket spectrum from village cricket to Test cricket, including women's cricket.

 Full and junior members (aged 16 and over) must be certified by the Disclosure and Barring Service if active in England and Wales.

 County Associations

 For each ECB County Board there is an attached county ACO association.
 Members of the ACO residing in England and Wales are also a member of one of these county associations, typically the one where they live or are active in.

 Counties are then grouped into four regions (Midlands, London & East, South & West, and North), which are used largely as a forum for the county associations and to represent them on the national (England & Wales) ACO Board.

 Wales has a single ECB cricket board (called Cricket Wales) and therefore a single ACO association, which is also the (fifth) regional body.